Cruising into his imminent headline tour with a new single under his wing, SEAN McGOWAN is pleased to present: ‘Auto Pilot’.

 Brimful of Sean’s distinctly wry social observations and set in vividly relatable situations, “Auto Pilot” is tells a tale to lost loves and the pitfall-strewn pathway that lies beyond a bitter break up.

-“And I can’t hack it any more, I smash up the wall… yet it doesn’t cure, the shame, the guilt, regret and all the dread in the morning and the next few days”, sings Sean, in a track that stands as one of the singer’s most emotionally complex and endearingly confessional outings to date.
+“And I can’t hack it any more, a splash of cold water doesn’t cure, the shame, the guilt, regret and all the dread in the morning and the next few days”, sings Sean, in a track that stands as one of the singer’s most emotionally complex and endearingly confessional outings to date.

 Speaking about the themes of the song, Sean says: “Autopilot came from the realisation that drinking culture can be extremely toxic.
 I noticed most music I listened to was painting boozing as an escape and actually doing much more harm than good.
 ‘Everything has gone to shit - let's go get drunk and pretend everything is OK’ is all well and good sometimes and often part of healing processes.
 But, if that's your answer every time you inevitably spiral downwards.
 I wanted to write about a particular experience of mine with booze, honestly.
 It's great fun to play live.”